 Flight search engine: what is it?

 Flight search engines are Internet services that search for information about ticket agencies and airlines.
-Flight booking services gather all kinds of combinations of tickets, flight connections and fares together, while conveniently providing information to the end-user.
+Airfare search engines gather all kinds of combinations of tickets, flight connections and fares together, while conveniently providing information to the end-user.
 They simplify route planning and provide a flexible search on all the airlines in the world, and sometimes can offer related services for travelers: hotel reservations, car rentals, and more.